MdSarmad/portfolio/README.md

-# MD Sarmad - Portfolio Website
+# Md Sarmad - Portfolio Website

 A beautiful, modern, and responsive single-page portfolio website built with **React**, **TypeScript**, and **Tailwind CSS**.
 Showcases projects, skills, experience, and more.